openedx/edx-documentation/en_us/shared/exercises_tools/lti_component.rst

           page=144

        To add a custom parameter, click **Add**.
    * - Display Name
-     - Specifies the name of the problem.
-This name appears above the problem and in the course ribbon at the top of the page in the courseware.
-Analytics reports may also use the display name to identify this component.
+     - Specifies the name of the component.
+This name appears above the component and in the course ribbon at the top of the page in the courseware.
+Unique, descriptive display names help you identify problems quickly and accurately for analysis.
    * - Hide External Tool
      - Indicates whether you want to launch an external tool or to use this component as a placeholder for syncing with an external grading system.
-If you set the value to **True**, Studio hides the **Launch** button and any IFrames for this component.
-By default, this value is set to **False**.
+       If you set the value to True, Studio hides the **Launch** button and any IFrames for this component.
+By default, this value is set to False.
    * - LTI ID
      - Specifies the LTI ID for the external LTI provider.
 This value must be the same LTI ID that you entered on the **Advanced Settings** page.
    * - LTI URL
-     - Specifies the URL of the external tool that this component launches.
-This setting is applicable when **Hide External Tool** is set to False.
+     - Specifies the URL of the external tool that this component launches.This setting is applicable when **Hide External Tool** is set to False.
    * - Open in New Page
-     - Indicates whether the problem opens in a new page.
-If you set this value to **True**,          the student clicks a link that opens the LTI content in a new window.
-If you set this value to **False**, the LTI content opens in an IFrame in the current page.
+     - Specify whether the problem opens in a new page.
+If you set this value to True, the student clicks a link that opens the LTI content in a new window.
+If you set this value to False, the LTI content opens in an IFrame in the current page.
 This setting is applicable when **Hide External Tool** is set to False.
+   * - Request user's email
+     - If **Open in New Page** is set to True, you can also request user information.
+Set this value to True to request the user's email address.
+   * - Request user's username
+     - If **Open in New Page** is set to True, you can also request user information.
+Set this value to True to request the user's username.
    * - Scored
      - Indicates whether the LTI component receives a numerical score from the external LTI system.
-By default, this value is set to **False**.
+By default, this value is set to False.
    * - Weight
      - Specifies the number of points possible for the problem.
 By default, if an external LTI provider grades the problem, the problem is worth 1 point, and a student’s score can be any value between 0 and 1.
-This setting is applicable when **Scored** is set to **True**.
+This setting is applicable when **Scored** is set to True.

        For more information about problem weights and computing point scores, see :ref:`Problem Weight`.